 Frequently Asked Questions

 Wear clothing that allows free movement; t-shirt, leggings, jogging bottoms for Zumba... something you would normally wear to the gym or an aerobics class.
-For Jungle Body classes and Strong, wear more fitted clothing like leggings and a vest top and the routines transition between standing and floor work frequently.
+For Jungle Body classes, Weight Resistance and Strong, wear more fitted clothing like leggings and a vest top and the routines transition between standing and floor work frequently.

 What footwear is most suitable?